sky-uk/supercell/README.md

 `img` half of the width of its container in a blog post.

 ## Configuration

-**N.B.
-If you are using Supercell as part of Toolkit, you will not need to configure anything.
-Please ignore this section.**

 There are only two parts of Supercell that might need configuring: